-A home inspection is very different from a home appraisal inspection.
+A home inspection report is very different from a home appraisal inspection.
 Inexperienced real estate salespeople sometimes do not understand the difference.

 Although real estate professionals that have worked in the mortgage industry and decide to shift into sales, will.